 NBFIP: Payment Rates and Covered Activities

-The intent of the program is to increase the pace, scale and effectiveness of forest treatments in the North Bay area by incentivising and supporting landowners with partial payments to implement planned treatments where they would not otherwise be possible because of financial hardship.
+The intent of the program is to increase the pace, scale and effectiveness of forest treatments in the North Bay area by incentivising and supporting forestland owners and managers with a cost-share to implement planned treatments.
 This is achieved through incentive dollars.

 What are incentive dollars?

-In the North Bay Forest Improvement Program, incentive dollars are cash payments to landowners for beneficial forest management activities performed on-the-ground, such as tree thinning or planting.
-Incentive payment rates are specific to treatment activities and are listed on the NBFIP Payment Rates table below.
+In the North Bay Forest Improvement Program, incentive dollars are cash payments to forestland owners/managers for beneficial forest management activities performed on-the-ground, such as tree thinning or planting.
+Incentive payment rates are specific to treatment activities and are listed in the Prescriptions and Cap Rates document.
 Actual costs of treatments are based on market research and may not match your contractor’s cost estimate.
 For a participant to receive incentive dollars, they must first have their on-the-ground activities verified.
-After payment has been dispersed to the landowner and the landowner has paid the contractor, the landowner must retain proof of payment in the form of a paid vendor receipt.
-Landowners who choose to fulfill NBFIP contracts by conducting work themselves must keep track of the time they spent implementing treatments.
-Rebuild North Bay Foundation, as the official contract holder with Cal Fire, retains the right to audit these records up to five years from the payment date.
+After payment has been disbursed to the owner/manager, the owner/manager must retain proof of payment in the form of a paid vendor receipt.
+Forestland owners/managers who choose to fulfill NBFIP contracts by conducting work themselves must keep track of the time they spent implementing treatments.
+Rebuild North Bay Foundation, as the official contract holder with CAL FIRE, retains the right to audit these records up to five years from the payment date.

 Applicants who wish to match NBFIP incentives dollars with dollars from another incentives program, such as EQIP, must provide their current verified agreements in their application.
 Please note: Applicants that can treat additional acres by combining incentive dollars from multiple incentives programs will earn higher points in the application review process.
-Express that this is your plan in your application.
+IN your application, make clear that this is your plan.
 Incentive dollars can’t be combined with other grant or incentives dollars to pay for more than 100% of the project cost in any case.